 - Check out our study on coconut water in Europe to learn more about the European market potential for this product.
 Increasing your range of coconut products to include coconut milk, oil or water can increase your profit, sustainability and competitiveness.

 2. What makes Europe an interesting market for desiccated coconut?

-European imports of desiccated coconut reached 118 thousand tonnes in 2020, worth €211 million.
-However, a large share (26%) of traded quantities is actually internal European trade.
+European imports of desiccated coconut reached 121,000 tonnes in 2022, worth €325 million.
+However, a large part (23%) of traded quantities is internal European trade.
 Direct imports from coconut-producing countries amounted to 92,000 tonnes in 2022.
 The term developing countries in this report is used to denote countries that are listed on the OECD-DAC list of ODA recipients for 2022 and 2023 flows (PDF).